 Movistar Papa2, Movistar Papa3

 “You can connect to Movistar Papa2, Movistar Papa3, or Montserrat Wifi,” a journalist from Regió 7 explains to me.
-It's almost eleven, all the faithful who have managed to get a spot, after the paperwork, to see the Pope in Montserrat have been in their assigned place for hours.
-Cordoned off – if you'll allow me the strong word that has been used, all these days of red tape – by fences in different enclosures.
-We, the reporters, are in a press room, in the majordomo's building, with an imposing balcony overlooking the square, with the mountain in the background.
+It’s almost eleven, all the faithful who have managed to get a spot, after the paperwork, to see the Pope in Montserrat have been in their assigned places for hours.
+Cordoned off – if you’ll forgive the rough word that has been used, all these days of paperwork – by fences in different areas.
+We, the reporters, are in a press room, in the majordomo’s building, with an imposing balcony overlooking the square, with the mountain in the background.
 Impossible to maintain atheism here.

 "Graphics below, cameras have priority.
-Half an hour before he arrives, you won't be able to move, says a supervisor.
-“I'm from German national radio.
+Half an hour before he arrives, you won’t be able to move, says a supervisor.
+“I’m from German national radio.
 I need an audio feed,” says a young man.
-He himself, upon hearing a rehearsal of the Virolai, will ask me “what is the song about”.
-I try to explain to him the concepts of “moreneta” and “morena de la serra”, and what the hymn, with lyrics by Father Cinto, meant during Francoism.
+He himself, upon hearing a rehearsal of the Virolai, will ask me, “What is this song?”
+I try to explain the concepts of “moreneta” and “morena de la serra,” and what the hymn, with lyrics by mossèn Cinto, meant during Francoism.

 Cargando